 The film’s villain, Edgar the Bug, broke into 54 MacDougal Street, home of “Rosenberg’s Fine Watches & Jewelry” in the movie, in search of subatomic energy.
 Agent K and Agent J tracked Edgar down to the house for a showdown.
 Before it was demolished this year, we highlighted the Greenwich Village Society for Historic Preservation’s effort to protect the building.
 Four months later, Curbed released an article during the building’s demolition in July.

-The two agents sat on a bench similar to the one above in the 25-acre park after Agent J’s first visit to the Men in Black HQ.
+The two agents sat on a bench similar to the one above in the 25-acre park in front of Castle Clinton after Agent J’s first visit to the Men in Black HQ.
 Agent K said, “I’ll give you till sunrise to think it over.”
 This film follows this with a short montage of Agent J sitting on a bench in the park from mid-afternoon to the evening.
 The park has been rehabilitated by The Battery Conservancy since the film was shot.

 In Liberty State Park, the wide-eyed squid was born with the strength to easily toss Agent J around Morris Pesin Drive.
 Just nearby, the Central Railroad of New Jersey Terminal, which was abandoned since 1967, was restored in 2011.
 The restoration of the terminal’s interior extended to the original rail signs just outside the building.
 People can still step on a ferry from the World Financial Center to see the sites and walk along the tracks.